 The Personnel Committee shall administer student evaluations of special purpose, full-time temporary, and part-time faculty between the thirteenth and the fourteenth weeks of the semester for all courses, every semester.
 The appeals procedures shall also be the same as for tenure-track faculty.

 The evaluation of part-time faculty shall occur at the end of the semester; based on assigned responsibilities outlined in their letter of appointment.
 The Department Chair shall prepare a written evaluation of the part-time faculty member’s performance and send a copy to the faculty member.
-If the faculty member disagrees with the evaluation from the Department Chair, he or she may send a written statement of disagreement to the College Dean.
+If the faculty member disagrees with the evaluation from the Department Chair, they may send a written statement of disagreement to the College Dean.

 Evaluation Procedures for Faculty with Administrative Assignments